8.2 |

 party in the same total system of rights and duties.

-duties is most useful, but not sufficient.
+is very useful but not sufficient.
 A second distinction

 is needed: that between general and special rights and